TumblThreeApp/TumblThree-wiki/New-Feature-Requests-and-Possible-Enhancements.md

 ## Ideas to include/enhance the application ##

-* Parse Options from the commandline and add non-UI mode.
+* Parse options from the commandline and add non-UI mode.

 * Maybe add 500px, instagram, flickr, pinterest or other tumblr similar pages?